paulkarpenko/us-code-ui/uscode/title-37-pay-and-allowances-of-the-uniformed-services/chapter-003-basic-pay.md

 (1) a member of the uniformed services serving on active duty; and

-(2) a member of the Ready Reserve in any pay status.
+(2) a member of the Ready Reserve or the Space Force in any pay status.

 **(b) Authority.—** Any member may participate in the Thrift Savings Plan in accordance with [section 8440e of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section8440e&num=0&edition=prelim).